yan9a/serial/README.md

 # Using Serial Port with C++

-Cross-platform Serial port (Com port) programming in C++ with wxWidgets for Windows and Linux
+Cross-platform Serial port (Com port) programming in C++ for Windows and Linux

 * ceSerial.h : the header of the serial class library to include